snimu/blog/contents/propsal-mtp-by-splitting/article.md

 Now, we have the following advantages compared to the DeepSeek MTP method:

 - The model cannot rely on the true next token for next-next-token prediction, but still depends on the next-token prediction, making stronger all of the next-token-prediction-signal, the next-next-token-prediction-signal, and the signal to improve the model's abstract representation
-- That signal to the abstract representation comes directly from c2, and thus avoids the bottleneck of the hidden state having to provide a superposition of tokens for optimal next-token predictibility, and provision of abstract information for next-next-token prediction
+- That signal to the abstract representation comes directly from c2, and thus avoids the bottleneck of the hidden state having to provide a superposition of tokens for optimal next-token predictability, and provision of abstract information for next-next-token prediction
 - And just to stress it again, the conflict between these two goals is reduced
 - Model can provide way more information to further-down tokens than prob distr and input tok

-To add to all that, we retain DeepSeek's advantage of prediction n to be backpropagagted through prediction n-1, making the latter stronger through an additional but meaningfully different training signal.
+To add to all that, we retain DeepSeek's advantage of prediction n to be backpropagated through prediction n-1, making the latter stronger through an additional but meaningfully different training signal.

 Of course, our great disadvantage remains: the hidden-state size per token is reduced significantly, and while we can of course combine this with the techniques presented above ([Project and Split](#project-and-split) and [Uneven Split](#uneven-split)), the high quality small hidden state size might still be worse than the full hidden state with a conflict between decoding and providing information to downstream predictions.